More schools are adopting 4-day weeks. For parents, the challenge is day 5

 “Now is not the time to do anything that threatens the amount of instruction kids are receiving,” she said.

-In Independence, the shortened schedule created opportunities to help struggling students through an off-day program starting in October.
+In Independence, the hope is that the soon-to-start off-day program for struggling students will help them catch up with their classmates.
 Older students, meanwhile, can take classes at a community college.

 Only a few large districts have adopted a four-day week.
 The 27J district north of Denver made the switch in 2018 after several failed efforts to increase taxes to boost teacher wages.
 With surrounding districts able to pay more, teacher turnover had become a problem.